dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   A library augmentation contains a normal `library` directive.
 They are not self-contained libraries, only pieces of the augmented library.

+*   There is a cycle in the graph whose edges are the `import augment` directives of an augmented library and any augmentation library which is directly or indirectly reachable from there via said edges.

 ### Applying an augmentation

 A library applies an augmentation to itself using a new import directive with